Darktrash/Power-of-Rainbow/README.md

 - Doesn't add himself to autoreg
 - So simple

-There is a one-line version (for example, to scare a friend).
+There is a one-line version.